Keeping things green

 We might be RedHeads by name, but did you know we were GreenHeads by nature?
 Throughout the building and renovation process, sustainability was at the core.
 We engaged the EPA (Environmental Protection Agency) in our vision and they got excited about it – could we become the model for other wineries to follow?
 We hope so as Australia needs it!

 In 2019 we won the Drinks Business Green Award for our Water Management.
-We feel this is just the beginning.

 We created the Greenheads movement, our environmental pact;